freejoe76/how-many-can-you-name/README.md

 Javascript and markup for publishing open-ended "How many X can you name?"-style quizzes.

 ## How to create a quiz

-1 Copy the markup in markup.html
+1. Copy the markup in markup.html
-2 Edit the markup in the places there's an "<!-- EDIT:" in the markup.
+2. Edit the markup in the places there's an `<!-- EDIT:` in the markup.
-3 Upload the quiz.js to a server somewhere, if it's not up there already.
+3. Upload the quiz.js to a server somewhere, if it's not up there already.
-4 Put this up somewhere online.
+4. Put this up somewhere online.

 # License